Skip to Main Content

-An annotated bibliography is a very specific type of references list for your paper that are sometimes required during the research and writing process.
-The purpose of an annotated bibliography is to be not only a list of resources for your paper, but also a evaluation of those sources and what they might offer to your research.
+An annotated bibliography is a very specific type of reference list for your paper that is sometimes required during the research and writing process.
+The purpose of an annotated bibliography is to be not only a list of resources for your paper but also an evaluation of those sources and what they might offer to your research.
+An annotated bibliography lists citations to books, articles, and documents.
+Each citation is followed by a brief, usually about 150 words, descriptive and evaluative paragraph; the annotation.

-The "bibliography" portion of the list is the properly formatted citation of the book, article, chapter, or other type of source.
+The "bibliography" portion of the list is the properly formatted citation of the book, article, chapter, or source.
 This will be formatted using the style guide (APA, MLA, or Chicago most likely) required by your professor.

-The "annotated" part is a short paragraph (a few sentences or short paragraphs) in which the source is summarized, its authority is evaluated, and you reflect on how it will contribute to your paper.
+The "annotation" is a short paragraph (a few sentences or short paragraphs) in which the source is summarized, its authority is evaluated, and you reflect on how it will contribute to your paper.

 Taken together, these two parts of the annotated bibliography are a great way to organize and prepare your resources as you get ready to start the writing process.